Omegapoint-Norge-Academy/secure-by-design/SalesClient/README.md

 };
 ```

-This code builds the sign out request uri and configures the sign out callback.
+This code builds the sign-out request URI and configures the sign-out callback.

 When all this is added, the code should look like this: